The medieval peoples of Scandinavia had a vibrant belief system full of gods, realms, and beasts.

 This approach has left a number of holes in our modern understanding of Norse cosmology.
 For example, although the name of the place is mentioned in several sources, there is no surviving description of the realm of Vanaheim.
-Unless a new source surfaces in the future, we will never know how the Norse conceived of this realm.

 The Concept of Self

 When considering what it means to be a person, some religions think in terms of 2 distinct parts: the body and the soul, together representing a person’s self.
 For the Norse, however, the situation was a lot more complicated. **They conceived of the self in 4 parts**, which were often present all together, but which could also function separately.

 The first of these was the **Hugr, or ‘mind,’ which loosely represented a person’s personality**.
 The Norse believed that the Hugr could separate from the rest of the self when a person was asleep or in a trance.
 Second was the **Hamr, or ‘shape.’** This was the physical appearance of a person, but it wasn’t necessarily fixed.
 The Norse believed in shapeshifters, or hamrammr, who could change their external form.

 The third part of the self was the **Fylgja, or ‘follower.’
 This was an external companion which often took the form of an animal**, such as a cat or a raven, and which were invisible to most people, but not to everyone.